This post was updated March 2023

 Ireland’s Four Courts

 Note: Arlington’s Irish-owned pub is temporarily closed after a car crashed into the building.
 It plans to reopen summer 2023.

 Ireland’s Four Provinces

 Cork native Colm Dillon is behind “Four P’s,” a Falls Church staple of nearly three decades.
 Neighbors love it for the large outside patio and bar (with TVs for streaming sports) and music inside and out.
 St. Patrick’s Day kicks off with a kegs n’ eggs breakfast, followed by a three-course midday meal (reservations required) and live music all day long.

 Old Town is home to a large Irish-American community and several pubs.
 This stalwart is among the best.
 Listen to live music nightly, or sip a stout alongside bangers and mash.
 The pub is celebrating all week with Taste of Ireland entertainment on Wednesday and dancers on Thursday.
 On St. Patrick’s Day, doors open at 8 AM (no cover) with live music all day.

 Mattie and Eddie’s

 1301 South Joyce St., Arlington

 Dublin native Cathal Armstrong, author of My Irish Table, is the chef-owner of this Pentagon City pub.
-The food isn’t fussy but it’s deliciously true to the Emerald Isle–we’re fans of the all-day Irish breakfast, house-cured corned beef, and toasties.
+The food is true to the Emerald Isle–we’re fans of the all-day Irish breakfast, house-cured corned beef, and fish n’ chips.
 St. Patrick’s Day festivities extend through Sunday, March 19.
 Head over for a full weekend of music, dancing, and a Guinness & Jameson brunch.